 Wearing a wool suit is a mark of elegance and taste, yet people often ask how often such a suit should be worn.
+In this article we look at the various factors that influence how frequently a wool suit is worn, and at how to care for this piece of clothing properly.

 A suit must rest properly